industriesservicesinsightsabout

 #19 — Finding B2B product-market fit through the 5 P's

-Get notified of new Field Notes
+Get exclusive Field Notes

 Get actionable go-to-market insights delivered weekly.
-No fluff, no spam, just strategy that works.
+No fluff, no spam, just essentials.

 Why it matters: Product-market fit remains the holy grail for startups, with research showing that roughly 60% of startups never progress beyond the developing stage of product-market fit.
 Understanding the framework that drives fit can dramatically increase your chances of success.